-3.1 Transmitter spurious emissions

-IMT-2000 OFDMA TDD WMAN base stations comply with the limits recommended in Recommendation ITU-R SM.329-10.

-3.1.1 Spurious emission for equipment operating in the band 2 300-2 400 MHz
+3.2 Spurious emission for TDD equipment operating in the band 2 300-2 400 MHz (BCG 1.A/1.B)

 The limits shown in Tables 9 and 10 are only applicable for frequency offsets which are greater than 12.5 MHz away from the base station centre frequency for the 5 MHz carrier and greater than 25 MHz for the 10 MHz carrier. f is the frequency of the spurious domain emissions. fc is the base station centre frequency.